naveepr/gRPCGraph/README.md

 - Inputfile
 > It contains the graph as well as the number of edges in the graph.
 Also it contains the source and destination for which the shortest path needs to be calculated.

+## Design
+ - The post operation is done by reading from the file having the graph input.
+The gRPC client then calls the server API post_graph.
+The Server then creats the graph and a unique ID is generated.
+The unique ID generated is a round robin one and it is given back to the client.
+Each client keeps note of its id in a queue.
+The server keeps a hashMap to save the id versus graph mapping.
+ - The shortest path calculation from source to destination is done using Djikstra algorithm.
+It returns the shortest path given the ID, src and destination.
+ - Delete graph is done on the ID.
+The client sends the delete to the server which then releases the memory for the graph given ID.
+ - A lock is added to protect from the critical section when the ID is generated and many POST graph can happen from multiple clients.
+This can be enhanced further by allocating each client a fixed chunk of indexes and then locking wont be necessary.
+ - Assumption is that each client will operate only on its own ID's.